Childrens Rights, Animal Rights & the United Nations

 CRC/C/TUN/CO/4-6 16.c 'Evaluate and eliminate, on the basis of the procedure and criteria described above, practices, policies and services that may not be in the best interests of the child, including societal violence against animals.'

-There are many nations where children must witness extensive public violent abuse of animals, often endorsed or condoned by governments as homeless animal managemenht programs.
-With children having natural empathic regard for other sentient beings, violence exposure has been shown to potentially cause 'harmful effects' to the child.
+There are many nations where children must witness extensive public violent abuse of animals.
+Violence which takes various forms, in diverse societies & cultures, but with one commonality…its effects on children !
+Included in these ‘traditions & practices’ are homeless animal management programs often endorsed or condoned by governments where animals are publicly killed.
+With children having natural empathic regard for other sentient beings, violence exposure has been shown to potentially cause 'Harmful Effects' to the child.
 These can include an erosion of affective empathy & a normalisation of violence which may be taken into adulthood with violence enacted against individuals & society.

 The United Nations Convention on the Rights of the Child, or UNCRC, is the basis of all of UNICEF’s work.
 It is the most complete statement of children’s rights ever produced and is the most widely-ratified international human rights treaty in history.